Heil Hitler (song): Alternate versions

-Release
+Release and aftermath

 West released "Heil Hitler" via a music video posted to his X account on May 8, 2025.
-The video depicts an empty warehouse of black men standing in militaristic formation, draped in animal skins and mimicking lines done by the Hooligans.
+The video depicts an empty warehouse of Black men standing in militaristic formation, draped in animal skins and mimicking lines done by the Hooligans.
 However, it has been removed from streaming platforms such as Apple Music, Spotify, and YouTube.
 West has stated that the song was "banned by all digital streaming platforms".
 Spokespeople for Reddit and YouTube told NBC News that the platforms were working to remove uploads of the song and posts promoting it.
 Social media platforms Instagram and Facebook, both owned by Meta Platforms, retained posts with the song.

 The music video for the song is restricted and unviewable in Germany.
 Strafgesetzbuch section 86a bans the dissemination of Nazi symbols, punishable with up to three years in prison or a fine.

 The Jerusalem Post noted that May 8, the day of the release, was Victory in Europe Day, marking the end of World War II in Europe.

-Around November 6, 2025, YZY began issuing copyright strikes on YouTube against videos that contained the track “Heil Hitler.”
-This had happen after Ye met with Yoshiyahu Yosef Pinto.
-Ye expressed remorse for his views, which he blamed on his struggles with bipolar disorder.
-Pinto forgave Ye and praised him for taking steps towards accountability.
-On November 17, 2025, uploads of "Hallelujah" and "Hit Symphony" were deleted from all streaming platforms.
+Around November 6, 2025, YZY began issuing copyright strikes on YouTube against videos that contained "Heil Hitler", after West met with the Orthodox rabbi Yoshiyahu Yosef Pinto and apologized for his statements.
+On November 17, 2025, "Hallelujah" and "Hit Symphony" were removed from streaming platforms.
+A video of far-right influencers, including Nick Fuentes, Clavicular, Sneako, Myron Gaines, and Andrew Tate, singing along to "Heil Hitler" at the Miami Beach nightclub Vendôme circulated online in January 2026.
+Vendôme apologized and reportedly banned the men from the club.
+Miami Beach mayor Steven Meiner condemned the incident on social networking service X (formerly known as Twitter), explaining that he was "deeply disturbed and disgusted."
+The Auschwitz Jewish Center Foundation condemned both the song's use and the behavior accompanying it.
+Music Times reported that West was infuriated by the incident, as he had been attempting to repair his image since the meeting with Pinto.
+"Heil Hitler" was re-uploaded to West's YouTube channel without his knowledge on July 26, 2026, following unofficial uploads of unreleased or fake music appearing on several other artist's YouTube and Apple Music accounts.